 Some software under development (or developed in the recent years):

 is a parallel code implementing the MultiResolution method (mainly used for the solution of Reaction Diffusion systems, but this is not a limitation), in dimension 2 and 3.
-It is fully written in modern C++; parallelism is implemented using task stealing, with the TBB library (publication).
+It is fully written in modern C++; parallelism is implemented using task stealing, with the TBB library (paper).

 Odes has three parts: 1- A careful rewriting in C++ of the classical programs of Hairer and Wanner Radau5, Rodas and SDIRK.
 Performances are improved by a relatively small factor (20%) compared to the fortran implementation.
 Programs are easier to use in a C++ program.